gulkaran/leetcode/Linked-List/Medium/add-two-numbers.md

 [https://leetcode.com/problems/add-two-numbers/](https://leetcode.com/problems/add-two-numbers/)

 Keep track of the carry and the edge case with carry == 1 after the algorithm is done.
-Other than that, its a simple LL problem.
+Other than that, its a simple linked list problem.

 ```python
 class Solution: